kalai456/SGD-Classifier/README.md

-# Implementation of Logistic Regression Using SGD Classifier
+# Ex 07 - SGD-Classifier
 ## AIM:
 To write a program to predict the type of species of the Iris flower using the SGD Classifier.